CinisBorn/term-management-cli/README.md

 ```bash
 tdm add
 ```
 It will ask for your input.
-You must to specify the `term`, `type`, `definition`. `Origin` fiel is optional, but strongly recommended.
+You must to specify the `term` and `more_information` field.
 You can edit these fields later.
-> `Origin` field can be confuse in the start, but think about the source you get this term.
-It can be a book, hobbies, and etc...
-It contextualizes where you get this term.
+> `more_information` is optional.
 ## update
 you can update all field from a term with the command `update`.
 It will ask for the same fields from `add` command.
 If you don't want to update some field, press "enter" (the input will be empty, so it will be skipped).
 ```bash